Saving Jesus Redux

-Purchase of Saving Jesus Redux includes a one-year license to the downloadable written materials.
-At the end of the first year, the license to use the written materials can be renewed annually for $50.00.
+Purchase of Saving Jesus Redux includes a one-year renewable group-use license.
+At the end of the first year, for continued group use of the program, the group-license may be renewed annually for $50.00.
 Please see policy page for additional information.
 This DVD program is not closed captioned.

 Attention International Customers: This DVD program is only available in NTSC format.
 Please verify that your DVD player can read/play NTSC formatted DVDs prior to ordering.
 Thank you!